sethmachine/universal-sound-board/README.md

 curl -X GET "localhost:8080/audio-mixers" | python -m json.tool
 ```

-Which should return both the sink and source:
+Which should now return both the sink and source:

 ```json
 {